SwanyWu/teerkost/README.md

 # Kortings

-*Kortings* is an app that shows the current discounts from Albert Heijn and Jumbo supermarkets.
+Kortings collects the current discounts from popular Dutch supermarkets.

 ## Running the app